How Long Is a Check Good For?

-Checks written to you: Unless you have a government-issued check or certified check, it’s wise to deposit checks within six months.
+Unless you have a government-issued check or certified check, it’s wise to deposit checks within six months.
 After that, you may want to ask for a re-issued check.
 Doing so prevents confusion at the bank and lets the check writer know that you’re ready to collect your money.

-Checks you write: Again, six months is a good rule of thumb.
+Again, six months is a good rule of thumb.
 If somebody fails to deposit or cash a check you wrote, they will have a hard time negotiating the check after six months.
 However, you still owe the money, and banks might process the check anyway.
 If you write a replacement check, it’s wise to request a stop payment on the original check.

 How Long Is a Check Good For?

 In most situations, a check is good for six months.
 But there are several exceptions, and there’s no guarantee that banks will reject checks after that time.
 The Uniform Commercial Code (UCC), which most states use as a model for state law, says that banks do not need to honor old checks, but they can do so under certain circumstances.

 Ultimately, it depends on the type of check involved and bank policies.